EBISPOT/gwas-blog/content/blog/Streamlining-GWAS-Summary-Statistics-Data-Interpretation-with-Improved-YAML-Metadata.md

 | is_harmonised                    | Description of harmonisation codes                                                 | Text string                                             | Only given in harmonised datasets   | false                                                                                                                |
 | is_sorted                        | Flag whether the file is sorted by genomic location                                | Boolean                                                 | Yes                                 | false                                                                                                                |
 | harmonisation_reference          | The genome reference file used for harmonising the summary statistics file         | Text string                                             | No                                  | ftp://ftp.ensembl.org/pub/release-104/fasta/homo_sapiens/dna/                                                        |
+## Questions and feedback

+Questions or comments about this change?
+Please contact us as gwas-info@ebi.ac.uk.